iabhijith/subnetwork_inference/blogpost.md

 [19] Wang, Chaoqi, Roger Grosse, Sanja Fidler, and Guodong Zhang.
 “EigenDamage: Structured Pruning in the Kronecker-Factored Eigenbasis.”
 In Proceedings of the 36th International Conference on Machine Learning, 6566–75.
 PMLR, 2019. https://proceedings.mlr.press/v97/wang19g.html.

+[20] LeCun, Y., Bottou, L., Bengio, Y., and Haffner, P. Gradientbased learning applied to document recognition.
+Proceedings of the IEEE, 86(11):2278–2324, 1998.

+[21] Krizhevsky, A. and Hinton, G. Learning Multiple Layers of Features from Tiny Images.
+Technical report, University of Toronto, 2009.

+[22] Dua, D. and Graff, C. UCI machine learning repository, 2017.